Book Reviews: 4 Inspirational Books for Spiritual Growth

 I could relate to all his own questions about finding ways to break the limiting habits we impose on ourselves.
 I related deeply to his quest for increasing his levels of consciousness.
 And, I was inspired by his search for answers through meditation and mindfulness.

-I have been meditating myself for many years so I know how powerful this tool is for finding clarity, harmony, and mindfulness.
-This book simply enforces this further for me and encourages me to never give up on meditation.
+I have been meditating for many years so I know how powerful this tool is for finding clarity, harmony, and mindfulness.
+This book simply enforces this further for me and encourages me to never give up on on this practice.

 This book showed me how our thoughts and emotions can cause such disruptions to our inner energy and by integrating the act of meditation into your daily life, you can learn to manage your mind more efficiently.